Ezgi Çağlar

-Ezgi Çağlar (born July 3, 1991) is a Turkish women's football goalkeeper currently playing in the Turkish Women's First Football League for Fenerbahçe in İstanbul with jersey number 1.
-She is member of the Turkey women's national team since 2007.
+Ezgi Çağlar (born July 3, 1991) is a Turkish women's football goalkeeper who plays for Beşiktaş.
+She was member of the Turkey women's national team.

 Playing career

 Club

 Ezgi Çağlar began playing football at Bucaspor after obtaining her license on April 28, 2006.
 Three years later, she moved to the high school girls' club Düvenciler Lisesispor in Lüleburgaz for the 2009–10 season.
 She played two seasons there, capped 36 times and scored also two goals.

 On August 5, 2011, Çağlar was transferred by the Istanbul-based club Ataşehir Belediyespor, which had become newly league champion.
 During the 2011–12 UEFA Women's Champions League – Group 4 matches, which started one week later of joining her new club, she had to sit on the reserve bench.
 At the end of the next season, she enjoyed her first championship. Çağlar debuted in the UEFA Women's Champions League on August 11, 2012, playing at the 2012–13 UEFA Women's Champions League – Group 1 match against the Lithuanian side Gintra Universitetas.
 She took part also in the following two matches of the tournament.

 For the 2015–16 season, she signed with Kireçburnu Spor, which was recently promoted to the Women's First League.
 In the second half of the 2016–17 season, Çağlar returned to her former club Ataşehir Belediyespor.
 In October 2017, Çağlar was transferred by the Diyarbakır-based club Amed SFK, which were recently promoted to play in the 2017-18 Turkish Women's First Football League.
 In the 2018–19 First League season, Çağlar returned to her former club Kireçburnu Spor.